cristiadu/cristiadu.github.io/README.md

 ## Application Details

-This application was originally built using JQuery 1.11.3, Bootstrap v3.3.5 and Angular v1.4.2 back in 2014.
+This application was originally built using `JQuery 1.11.3`, `Bootstrap v3.3.5` and `Angular v1.4.2` back in 2014.

-In 2024 I have migrated it into a React.JS application, it has more robustness and customization to it.
+In 2024 it was migrated to a React.JS application, and had the static libraries usage removed.

+Now it uses `react-bootstrap`, `ReactJS` and created components for its code.

 ### Implementation
 The app uses JSON files for loading it's projects and skills, and new projects are easily maintainable without having to change the index.html structure.